 Our Field trips are free and are a great resource for educators who teach students in Kindergarten to 5th Grade.
 They are shaped to be hands-on, promote experiential learning, meet the North Carolina curriculum standards and engage students in ways that not only complement, but enhance their formal learning.

 When are Field Trips Available?

-Field Trips are available November 1, 2016 until May 30, 2017 for groups of up to 72 students per visit, from Tuesdays through Fridays, beginning at 9:30 AM.
+Field Trips are available October through May for groups of up to 72 students per visit, from Tuesdays through Fridays, beginning at 9:30 AM.